toddaustin07/PurpleAir/README.md

 Install edgebridge per the instructions [here](https://github.com/toddaustin07/edgebridge/blob/main/README.md).
 Be sure to use only versions that are dated March 31, 2023 or later
 ### Driver
 * Go to this Edge driver [channel invite link](https://bestow-regional.api.smartthings.com/invite/Q1jP7BqnNNlL).
-* Enroll your hub and then select the PurpleAir Driver V1 to install to your hub.
+* Enroll your hub and then select the **PurpleAir AQI v1.0** to install to your hub.
 * Once the driver is available on your hub, use the SmartThings mobile app to do an *Add device / Scan for nearby devices*, and a new device will be created in whatever room in which your hub device is located.

 ## Configuration